More mosquitoes test positive for West Nile virus in Lancaster

 - Report stagnant pools and other backyard sources to the AVMVCD at 661-942-2917.

-To stay up-to-date on new West Nile Virus activity in the Antelope Valley and any mosquito-related information visit our website at www.avmosquito.org or contact the Antelope Valley Mosquito & Vector Control District at 661-942-2917.
+To stay up-to-date on new West Nile Virus activity in the Antelope Valley and any mosquito-related information, visit www.avmosquito.org.
+To report a green pool or mosquito nuisance, or for any further questions or services, contact the Antelope Valley Mosquito & Vector Control District at 661-942-2917.

 [Information via news release from the Antelope Valley Mosquito & Vector Control District.]